Covering New Ground

 If a student has questions, who do they talk to about specifics?

 Students should contact their Admissions Counselor with any questions.

 How much travel is involved?

-During the eight-week expedition, day trips are planned (three) and one longer trip of between two to four days.
+During each six-week expedition, day trips are planned and one longer trip of between two to four days may be included.